1. ICF and CSA Rules.

 c.
 The number of paddlers in the slow batch might be adjusted and will be determined by the river level and weather conditions.

-5.4 Day four – Paddlers will be seeded according to their overall time on day three
+5.4 Day Four – Paddlers will be seeded according to their overall time on day three

 a.
 Slow batch, paddlers who took longer than 1.4% of the winner’s time will start at 07h30